Enterprise In-Plant Leader Hub

 One more thing worth naming: the maturity signal isn't only in the scores.
 It is in the relationships those scores make possible.

-The people this scorecard reaches at each stage of the arc are not internal customers — they are a coalition.
+The people this scorecard reaches at each stage of the arc are not internal customers.
+They are a coalition.
 A CFO who has seen three years of cost comparisons comes to the budget conversation as a partner, not an auditor.
 A Clinical Director who receives a quarterly on-time report stops wondering whether the shop can be counted on and starts defending it.
 A General Counsel who understands how the in-plant handles regulated print data is in the room with you, not across the table from you.

-Each pillar playbook in this hub names the coalition specific to that value stream — the people whose questions it answers, whose concerns it anticipates, and whose trust it builds over time.
+Each pillar playbook in this hub names the coalition specific to that value stream: the people whose questions it answers, whose concerns it anticipates, and whose trust it builds over time.
 The scorecard is the tool that earns you a seat in those conversations.

 Choose the playbook that matches the live question

-Each one is a different conversation with a different coalition — and any one of them, pursued with the discipline of the playbook and the rigor of the scorecard, moves you along the arc.
+Each one is a different conversation with a different coalition, and any one of them, pursued with the discipline of the playbook and the rigor of the scorecard, moves you along the arc.

 Choose based on what question is already live in your building.

 Each playbook recommends a single, narrowly scoped first baseline.
-You do not need to measure everything — you need to measure the thing that lets you hold the next conversation with evidence in hand.
+You do not need to measure everything.
+You need to measure the thing that lets you hold the next conversation with evidence in hand.

 Start the conversation